makersacademy/bowling-challenge/README.md

     a gutter game
     an example game

-Interface
+Interface has
-  has a title message
+    a title message
-  has buttons to enter pins scored
+    buttons to enter pins scored

-Interface knows the running score tally for two non-spare/non-strike rolls a strike and a spare a game of all fours a perfect game a gutter game an example game
+Interface knows the cumulative score for
+    two non-spare/non-strike rolls
+    a strike and a spare
+    an unremarkable game
+    a perfect game
+    a gutter game
+    an example game

+20 specs, 0 failures
 ```

 File Structure: